pages-themes/midnight/index.md

   * this is a joke pls dont sue me

 ## What do I specifically do?
-* I like to fork random files from Github and touch a little bit of the repo.
+* I like to fork random files from Github and touch & add a lil bit of stuff on the forked repo.
 * I like spotify, and sketching!

 ## Contact Me! (or don't)